Mojoflower-garden/linear-pr-ticket-description-action/README.md

 First, visit your repository's Settings -> Actions -> General, and select 'Read and write permissions' in 'Workflow permissions'.

-Then add set up a job as below:
+Then set up a job as below (specifying the version if you want):

 ```yaml
 on: